DuckyLe1612/github-demo/README.md

-#Github Demo Repo
+# Github Demo Repo
-this is a demo of how to use and work with github
+This is a demo of how to use and work with GitHub

+this is a new line